DarraghReid/just_jokes/README.md

 "joke_title", "joke_description", "img_url" and "for_children" are all input by the user via the Add Joke form and add_joke() function in app.py.

 "for_children" is an important field.
 It is set to "on" or "off" via a switch in the Add Joke form.
-If it is set to "on", all users will be ablet to see the joke.
+If it is set to "on", all users will be able to see the joke.
 If it is set to "off", only adult users will be able to see the joke.

 "likes", "liked_by" and "favouriter" are automatically added alongside the other fields upon upload.
 They will be continuously updates as users interact with the joke.